caymanbum/press/distributed/i.md

+# Licensing System Architecture

-# The new licensing system reimagines customer management with a refreshingly straightforward foundation: it uses Git for version control, and Markdown for readable data storage.
+It uses a refreshingly straightforward foundation: it uses Git for version control, and Markdown for readable data storage.

+To create 'customer ids' I simply have to create a new directory.

 ## Plain Text for Clarity and Transparency